GQCG/gqcp-link/README.md

 # gqcp-link

-Small repository to test if linking the gqcp library to an external executable is possible with error.
+Small repository to test if linking the gqcp library to an external executable is possible without error.